Skip to contents

 #> 0 3 6 8 10 12

 By default, a sixth cell is included that is labeled as “substock” and will always have the value of 0.
-This can be useful for data that includes individuals shorter than the stock length.
+This can be useful for some analyses with data that includes individuals shorter than the stock length.
 Use incl.zero=FALSE to exclude this category.

 psdVal("Bluegill",incl.zero=FALSE)